Iris V. Cully

-Iris V. Cully (1914 – Present).
+Iris V. Cully (1914–2010).
 Writer and professor whose influence, beginning in the late 1950s, helped promote a renewed emphasis on the role of Scripture at the center of Christian education.
 Iris was the first woman to earn a doctorate in religion from Northwestern University, the first woman on faculty at Yale Divinity School, the first professor in any Disciples of Christ school, and the first woman president of the Association of Professors and Researchers in Religious Education.

 Early Life, Marriage and Education

 Some of the best clues to the life and contributions of Dr. Iris Virginia Arnold Cully appear on the dedication pages of her many books.
 These dedications read like a shorthand list of some of the key people, events, and communities with a shaping and sustaining impact upon her life.
 They also hint at an extraordinary journey of life and faith, and a vocation well lived.
 I therefore will let Cully’s book dedications guide in the telling of her story as I use each dedication to organize this brief biographical sketch of Iris Cully, a remarkable teacher-practitioner, writer, theorist, and theologian of Christian education in the Twentieth Century.